2022 Formula One World Championship: Entries

-The following constructors and drivers were under contract to compete in the 2022 World Championship.
 All teams competed with tyres supplied by Pirelli.
 Each team was required to enter at least two drivers, one for each of the two mandatory cars.

 Free practice drivers

-In at least two sessions of Grand Prix weekends, one for each car entered in the championship, each team was required to field a driver who had not taken part in more than two Grands Prix.
+Throughout the season, each team had to field a driver in one of the first two free practice sessions who had not competed in more than two races, on two occasions, once for each car.
 The following drivers were entered at selected events to drive in free practice: